murchandamus/bips/bip-update-process.md

 author and the BIP editors.
 If the original author does not respond to email in a timely manner, the BIP editors will make a unilateral decision (it's not like such decisions can't be reversed :)).

+## BIP types

+* A **Standards Track BIP** describes any change that affects most or all Bitcoin implementations, such as a change to the network protocol, a change in block or transaction validity rules, or any change or addition that affects the interoperability of applications using Bitcoin.
+Standards Track BIPs consist of two parts, a design document and a reference implementation.
+* An **Informational BIP** describes a Bitcoin design issue, provides general guidelines, or information to the Bitcoin community, but does not propose a new feature.
+Informational BIPs do not necessarily represent a Bitcoin community consensus or recommendation, so users and implementors are free to ignore Informational BIPs or follow their advice.
+* A **Process BIP** describes a process surrounding Bitcoin, or proposes a change to (or an event in) a process.
+Process BIPs are like Standards Track BIPs, but apply to areas other than the Bitcoin protocol itself.
+They may propose an implementation, but not to Bitcoin's codebase; they often require community consensus; unlike Informational BIPs, they are more than recommendations, and users are typically not free to ignore them.
+Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in Bitcoin development.
+Any meta-BIP is also considered a Process BIP.

 ## Licensing